LeoSquarcio/Homework2/README.md

 Based on the "divide and conquer" method, QuickSort and MergeSort are 2 sorting techniques in which the set of elements is "splitted" into smaller lists, and then recombined and analyzed after rearrangement.
 The quick sort usually requires more comparisons than merge sort for sorting a large set of elements.

-In MergeSort, the elements are split into sub-arrays (n/2) again and again until only one element is left in any of the creatd sub-arrays.
+In MergeSort, the elements are split into smaller groups also called sub-arrays, again and again until only one element is left in any of the created sub-arrays.
 An array with just 1 element is ALWAYS sorted.
-This is a feature which significantly decreases the sorting time, but it requires additional storage for storing the auxiliary array.
+This is a feature which significantly decreases the sorting time, but it requires additional storage for storing the auxiliary arrays.
   At last, the subarrays are merged to make it n element size of the array.
 The list always divided into just half (n/2) dissimilar to quick sort: this means that you will have 2 lists during the 1° loop, 4 lists in the 2° loop, and so on.
 For every n partition, we make 1 comparison, so the total numer of comparison is n log n.
  In the end, the program return 1 single Array, result of the sorting of the new sub-arrays.